ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**2.2.2**

+- Slightly expanded the definition of "musical instrument" for the Percussive Maintenance achievement.
+- Increased null safety of Pulse Monitor achievement check.
+- Artifact of Safekeeping should no longer bug out if another mod destroys a tracked item droplet.
+- Fixed Gup Ray unintentionally working on the SotV final boss.

 **2.2.1**

 - Fixed achievements/unlockables (now uses new vanilla system instead of R2API.UnlockableAPI).